paltryarrow7897/ERC20IntegratedERC721/README.md

 There are two contracts:
   ERC20.sol which creates RCED tokens, and
-  ERC721.sol which created CRPTCF tokens.
+  ERC721.sol which creates CRPTCF tokens.

 Steps to deploy both contracts on Remix and MetaMask: